LSU Tigers football: Mike Archer (1987–1990)

 Mike Archer came to LSU as an assistant coach in 1984 after being both a player and an assistant coach at Miami.
 He replaced Bill Arnsparger as the LSU Tigers football head coach in 1987 when Arnsparger left to become the athletic director at the University of Florida.
 Archer was Arnsparger's defensive coordinator in 1985 and 1986, and was Arnsparger's hand-picked successor.
 When Archer took the LSU head coaching job, he was 34 years old, the youngest head coach in Division I-A football.
 Archer was chosen over a number of interviewed candidates, which reportedly included Steve Spurrier, Mike Shanahan, and Mack Brown.

-In 1987, LSU finished the season ranked #5 in both major polls with a 10–1–1 record, blemished only by a tie against Ohio State and a loss to Alabama.
+In 1987, LSU finished the season ranked No. 5 in both major polls with a 10–1–1 record, blemished only by a tie against Ohio State and a loss to Alabama.
 The latter was all that kept the Tigers out of the 1988 Sugar Bowl; Auburn went instead.
 It was LSU's first 10-win season in more than 25 years.
 In 1988, unranked LSU staged a near-literal, earth-shattering upset victory over No. 4 Auburn in Tiger Stadium, winning the game 7–6 with 1:41 remaining on a touchdown pass from quarterback Tommy Hodson to tailback Eddie Fuller.
 The reaction of the crowd was so immense that it registered as an earthquake on a seismograph in LSU's Howe-Russell Geoscience Complex.
 It was later dubbed "The Earthquake Game" by ESPN.
 After back-to-back losing seasons in 1989 and 1990, Archer was forced to resign.
 He lost four of his last five games in 1990, the lone win coming in the season finale against Tulane.